University Handbook, Appendix S:

 C. Reporting Requirements

-Aside from the exception specified below, the faculty member or unclassified professional must report the proposed arrangements for personal professional activities on the Consulting Request Form and secure approval prior to engaging in the activities.
-For all activities concerned, the report should indicate the extent and nature of the activities, the amount of time to be spent in the activities, and the total amount of time spent or expected to be spent on all such outside activities during the current academic year.
+Faculty and staff shall inform the provost, through the department chair or head and the dean, of all consulting activities and employment outside the university for which the employee is compensated.
+The faculty or staff member shall report in writing the proposed arrangements, and secure approval prior to engaging in consulting activities or other employment.
+The report shall indicate the extent and nature of the consulting activities or employment, the amount of time to be spent, including travel time, and the amount of time expected to be spent on all such outside consulting activities or employment during the coming academic year.

-All required reports shall be submitted in accordance with institutional requirements and shall be maintained in a centralized file to be used for the determination of whether an individual is in compliance with this policy.
+All required reports shall be submitted in accordance with university requirements and shall be used for the determination of whether an individual is in compliance with this policy.
 Such reports will also be available to institutional research officers to permit certification and/or verification of compliance with federal regulations.
-Institutions must maintain these reports for a minimum of three years.D.
-Use of University Name
+The university maintains these reports for a minimum of three years.

-The name of the Board of Regents, a Regents institution or the Regents System may never be used as an endorsement of a faculty member or unclassified staff member's external activities without expressed and advance written approval of the University chief executive officer and/or the Board's Executive Director, as appropriate.
-Faculty members or unclassified staff members may list their institutional affiliation in professional books, articles and monographs they author or edit and in connection with professional workshops they conduct or presentations they make without securing approval.E.
-Kansas State University Review Process
+The name of the Board of Regents, a state university or the Regents System may never be used as an endorsement of a faculty or staff member's external activities or by any outside entity for any purpose without expressed and advance written approval of the university chief executive officer or the Board's President and Chief Executive Officer, as appropriate.
+Faculty and staff members may list their institutional affiliation in professional books, articles and monographs they author or edit and in connection with professional workshops they conduct or presentations they make without securing approval.

-1. Responsibilities of Unit Heads
+1. Responsibilities of Unit Heads/Immediate Supervisors

 2. Responsibilities of Deans/Comparable Administrators